trufflesuite/trufflesuite.com/src/docs/truffle/reference/truffle-commands.md

 * `<test_file>`: Name of the test file to be run.
 Can include path information if the file does not exist in the current directory.
 * `--compile-all`: Compile all contracts instead of intelligently choosing which contracts need to be compiled.
 * `--compile-all-debug`: Like `--compile-all`, but compiles contracts in debug mode for extra information.
 Has no effect on Solidity <0.6.3.
+* `--compile-none`: Skip all contract compilations.
+This option is not intended for use with most tests, which will require compilation.
+* `--migrate-none`: Skip all contract migrations.
+This option could be useful if you will be deploying your own contracts and don't want Truffle to do this automatically for you.
 * `--network <name>`: Specify the network to use, using artifacts specific to that network.
 Network name must exist in the configuration.
 * `--verbose-rpc`: Log communication between Truffle and the Ethereum client.
 * `--show-events`: Log all contract events.